Cacsjep/acap_missing_features_docs/docs/flow/reference.md

 - **Inputs**: `Execute`, `Reset`, `Body`.
 - **Outputs**: `Success`, `Status`, `Body`, `Error`, `Executed`, `Image ID` (string produced whenever the backend detects a JPEG body so you can visualize it with the JPEG Viewer or reuse the image later).
 - **Properties**: Configure URL, method, headers, body templates, authentication (none/basic/digest), TLS options, and optional device snapshot templates (`GenericData`).
 When `Image ID` is emitted you can drop it directly into `JpegViewer` or other display helpers instead of pushing megapixel blobs through the live graph.

+#### Webhook Listener (`Webhook`)
+- **Purpose**: Runs an HTTP/HTTPS endpoint that accepts Basic or Digest authentication, applies the configured rate limit (1–15 requests per second), and emits each payload plus optional query parameters into the flow with a stable response contract.
+- **Inputs**: `Enable` (boolean gate), `Custom Response` (boolean flag), `Response Body` (string), `Response Code` (int).
+The first toggles the listener, while the remaining fields let you override the automatic `{ "success": ..., "message": ... }` reply per request.
+- **Outputs**: `New Request` (boolean pulse), `Body` (string raw request body or pre-parsed payload), `Error` (string describing validation/auth failures), plus one string output per configured query parameter.
+- **Properties**: Set the port (HTTP/HTTPS), path, TLS certificate/key, request rate limit, and auth credentials in the inspector.
+Query parameters defined here automatically generate matching string outputs so you can pick tokens like `device_id` or `token` without parsing them manually.
+The node always replies with the JSON body `{"success":bool,"message":string}` so clients know whether to retry.

 ### Visualization & debugging